Protection During Pregnancy

 What managers need to do

 You also need to agree with the employee what facilities will be provided should she need to rest whilst at work.
-Employees who have children at the Day Nursery can use Day Nursery facilities.
+At the Colchester campus employees who have children at the Day Nursery can use Day Nursery facilities.
+There is also a temporary Parent & Baby room located on Level 3 of the Students Union

 The assessment may also need to be reviewed if she returns from maternity leave or attends for Keeping in Touch days whilst she is still breastfeeding.

-If you need help with using the generic assessment, speak to your HR Adviser (Tel 3433; e-mail staffing) or a Health and Safety Adviser (Tel 2944; e-mail safety).
+If you need help with the risk assessment, speak to your Human Resources Advisor (Tel 3433; e-mail staffing) or a Health and Safety Adviser (Tel 2944; e-mail safety).

 What to do if you have specific health concerns about your pregnancy